actinia-org/actinia-core/docs/docs/actinia_concepts.md

  1.

-     Persistent database
+     Persistent database:

-     :   -   Read only database with locations and mapsets that can be used as processing environment and data source
+         -   Read only database with locations and mapsets that can be used as processing environment and data source
          -   Data can only be accessed using HTTP GET API calls

  2.

-     Ephemeral database
+     Ephemeral database:

-     :   -   All processing is performed in ephemeral databases for performance and security reasons
+         -   All processing is performed in ephemeral databases for performance and security reasons
          -   Ephemeral databases are created for all API calls and removed after the processing is finished
-         -   Ephemeral databases use persistent database as processing environments to access required data from mapsets in persistent locations
+         -   Ephemeral databases use persistent databases as processing environments to access required data from mapsets in persistent locations

  3.

-     User specific databases
+     User specific databases:

-     :   -   Persistent databases that can be created and modified by a specific user group
+         -   Persistent databases that can be created and modified by a specific user group
          -   The base for a location in a user specific database can be a location from a persistent database, however mapsets names must be unique.
          -   A user group can only access a single database with any number of locations

+**Footnotes**

 [^1]: <https://www.openapis.org/>